ecaromolina/wp1_documentation/docs/quick_start_guide.md

 # Fast Configuration

-This section describes the necessary configuration to run the code and generate the database for WP1.
+This section describes the necessary configuration to run the code and generate the data warehouse for WP1.
 For a comprehensive description of all configuration parameters, refer to the section [Configuration Module](modules_documentation/configuration_module.md).

 > **Important Notice**: Before configuring the project, ensure that the prerequisites described in the [Environment Setup](#enviroment-setup) section are met.